UltraEngine/Documentation/CPP/WString_Xor.md

 # WString::Xor

-This method encrypts the string with an XOR cipher and returns the result.
+This method encrypts the wide string with an XOR cipher and returns the result.

 ## Syntax